turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:4275650][end:4280720]] Yeah, well, it depends also how you single out some things.
 [[start:4281490][end:4284190]] You just don't do that because they're just not interesting enough.
 [[start:4284260][end:4284842]] Right.
-[[start:4284996][end:4295170]] There's nothing that comes out of it in terms of this bridge right here in a single how did you put it again?
+[[start:4284996][end:4295170]] There's nothing that comes out of it in terms of this bridge right here in a single - how did you put it again?
 [[start:4295240][end:4307880]] Like a category of bridges and this bridge right here, right when you do that you can learn something about the category in terms of this single one right here.

 1:11:48 [[start:4308650][end:4316282]] But it's not exhaustive that's I think one point it's not exhaustive and it's not right or wrong.
-[[start:4316336][end:4326622]] It might be better than other I think they did you can make some comparisons in terms of predictive value.
+[[start:4316336][end:4326622]] It might be better than other bridges.
+I think you can make some comparisons in terms of predictive value.
 [[start:4326676][end:4332350]] You can have better or worse ways of doing it and then it gains more utility.

 1:12:13 _Daniel:_